FarukOzderim/cmpe492-Transcriptomics_Analysis/README.md

 # cmpe492-Transcriptomics_Analysis

+This is my Bachelor Degree Senior Project.

-Applied Data Quantification, Differential Expression and Functional analysis to analyze transcriptomics data of mus musculus over a diet data.
+I Applied Data Quantification, Differential Expression and Functional analysis to analyze transcriptomics data of mus musculus over a diet data.

 _By FarukOzderim_